 Professor Phil James is Professor of Urban Data at Newcastle University.
 His research encompasses the use of urban data, especially real-time data, in addressing urban challenges such as urban mobility, air pollution, carbon reduction.
 He leads the Urban Observatory Programme in Newcastle, one of the largest programmes of urban environmental monitoring in Europe.
 His work crosses discipline boundaries in engineering, computing science and increasingly into policy and evidence.
 He is a fellow of the Royal Geographical Society and has a background in spatial analytics.

 Dr Nik Lomax is an Associate Professor in Data Analytics for Population Research with the School of Geography at the University of Leeds.
 His research utilises existing and emerging data to produce high resolution estimates and projection of population and demographic characteristics.
 He is also a Turing Fellow at the Alan Turing Institute.

-Dr Theodoros Tryfonas
+Prof. Theodoros Tryfonas

 Prof. Liz Varga

 Professor Liz Varga is head of the Infrastructure Systems Institute at UCL.
 She is an international research leader on innovation, resilience, and sustainability of complex infrastructure.
 Her main research interests are agent-based modelling of infrastructure systems, infrastructure systems’ inter-dependencies and emergent risks, supply and demand reconciliation in infrastructure systems, future low carbon, liveable, sustainable cities and lifestyles, and complex projects and business model.

 If you would be interested in using DAFNI, would like to access Data on DAFNI or involve us in a new project, we would like to hear from you.
 Please complete your details on the contact form using the link and we will be in contact with you by email.